What Working Together Looks Like

 After that, follow-up drawing sessions are completed by Jon alone so he can focus deeply on the structure, flow, and detail work without interruption.

-Most Ancient Marks projects are designed directly on the body for that body.
+Most Ancient Marks projects are drawn directly on the body for that body from the sketches and drawings created at these drawing sessions.
 Because of that, early sketches may appear rough or incomplete outside the final context of the body itself.

 Without the full body flow, layering, and final detail work, it can sometimes be difficult to fully visualize the final outcome from a flat drawing alone.

-• We often provide you with a 3D mockup of the project once it reaches a certain point.
+We can often provide you with a 3D mockup of the project once it reaches a certain point.
 This is a perfect way to visualize its flow properly.
-Most times a flat sketch does not convey how a piece flows with the anatomy, and can look “off” until you see how it flows.
+Most times a flat sketch does not convey how a piece flows with your specific anatomy, and can look “off” until you see how it flows and why things are drawn the way they are.

 Clients who have placed a retainer, or payed outright for the drawing time are welcome to review progress drawings throughout the process as it unfolds.
 Sometimes things change drastically between the 2nd and 3rd drawing session. — Exciting stuff.